Party14534/chessGame/README.md

 # Chess Game
 Welcome to my Chess Game project!
-This project is an implementation of a chess game using c++ and SFML for the visuals.
+This project is an implementation of a chess game using c++ for the game logic and using the SFML library for the visuals.

 ## Features
 - Local Co-op: Play Chess against your friends and family